AMERICANIZED | Feature Script

 (click image to expand + left and right arrows to scroll)

-Shaken, Erin confides in David, her childhood friend and rising basketball star – but he warns her that she won’t survive on Skyline High School’s championship team.
-Determined, Erin tries out anyway, facing shade as a newbie from current teammates.
-Erin earns a spot and quickly realizes that she has much to prove – once a starter, now a benchwarmer.
-Luckily, she strikes a bond with Steph, a former second-string player who shows her the ropes.
+At school, Erin hangs with the Asian clique, mostly to be with David, her childhood friend and crush.
+A rising basketball star himself, David warns Erin that the Skyline High School team are state champions and that it won’t be easy for her.
+Determined, Erin tries out anyway and earns a spot, quickly realizing she has much to prove – once a starter, now a benchwarmer.
+Luckily, Erin strikes a bond with Steph, a former second-string player who shows her the ropes.

-Now, back on track, the Skyline advances to the finals and Erin grows closer to the team, even cornrowing her hair to match them – but Steph’s resentment builds.
-During the finals, Steph makes a few risky plays causing the team to lose their lead.
-With seconds left, Coach subs Erin for Steph, and Erin sinks the game-winning shot – a moment of glory that leaves Steph slighted.
-Tensions finally explode when Steph confronts Erin after the game – leading to a fight between friends and Erin with a black eye.
+During the finals, Steph makes a few risky plays that cause the team to lose its lead.
+With seconds left, Coach subs Erin in for Steph, and Erin sinks the game-winning shot – a moment of glory that leaves Steph feeling slighted.
+Tensions finally explode when Steph confronts Erin after the game, leading to a fight between the friends and leaving Erin with a black eye.

-The next day, Erin takes out her cornrows and returns to her old self, no longer a try-hard.
-Worried about being ostracized, she’s surprised when her teammates respect her for handling herself in the fight - giving Erin the acceptance she needed.
+The next day, Erin takes out her cornrows and returns to herself.
+Worried about being ostracized, she is surprised when her teammates respect her for standing up for herself in the fight, giving Erin the acceptance she has been craving.

 Artist Statement: Growing up as a fifth-generation Chinese American meant growing up very “American.”
 I had a hard time understanding my Chinese identity because my family didn’t speak the language, cook the food, or practice many of the traditions.
 I felt so separated from the culture that I didn’t feel “Chinese” - I just felt lost.
 To some, “Americanized” means to adapt to White-American culture; but for me growing up in Oakland, it meant being a part of hip-hop and urban American culture.